DanielMFernandes/CCNA_Course_Notes/Course_Notes/WAN_Architectures.md

 REMOTE-ACCESS VPNs

-- Whereas SITE-TO-SITE VPNs are used to make a POINT-TO-POINT connection between TWO SITES over the INTERNET, REMOTE-ACCESS VPNs are used to allow END DEVICES (PCs, Mobile Phone) to ACCESS the company’s internal resources securely over the INTERNET
+- Whereas SITE-TO-SITE VPNs are used to make a POINT-TO-POINT connection between TWO SITES over the Internet, REMOTE-ACCESS VPNs are used to allow end devices (PCs, Mobile Phone) to access the company’s internal resources securely over the Internet
-- REMOTE-ACCESS VPNs typically use TLS (TRANSPORT LAYER SECURITY)
+- Remote-access VPNs typically use TLS (TRANSPORT LAYER SECURITY)
     - TLS is also what provides security for HTTPS (HTTP SECURE)
     - TLS was formerly known as SSL (Secure Socket Layer) and developed by Netscape, but it was renamed to TLS when it was standardized by the IETF
-- VPN client software  (for example Cisco AnyConnect) is installed on END DEVICES (for example company-provided laptops that employees use to work from home)
+- VPN client software  (for example Cisco AnyConnect) is installed on end devices (for example company-provided laptops that employees use to work from home)
-- These END DEVICES then form SECURE TUNNELS to one of the company’s routers / FIREWALLS acting as a TLS SERVER
+- These end devices then form SECURE TUNNELS to one of the company’s routers / FIREWALLS acting as a TLS SERVER
 - This allows the END USERS to securely access RESOURCES on the company’s INTERNAL network without being directly connected to the company network

 ![image](https://github.com/psaumur/CCNA/assets/106411237/f4a77cb7-9d42-4daa-9a25-630c0fb260cf)